Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse5_scanning.md

 > We can now compute the source time courses reconstructed with the beamformer.
 Do this and call the result `sbf`.

 We can now inspect what the shape of the reconstructed source time course is at the locations at which activity was simulated.
-Note that if we don’t constrain the orientation of the sources (i.e. use a 3-column leadfield per location) we will get a 3-row spatial filter per location.
+Note that if we don’t constrain the orientation of the sources (i.e., use a 3-column leadfield per location) we will get a 3-row spatial filter per location.
 In order to go from the original position-based indices of the grid points, we need to do the following:

     sel = find(ismember(find(sourcemodel.inside), [1110 2342 2352 2674]));
     sel = repmat((sel-1)*3, 1, 3)+repmat(1:3, numel(sel), 1);